China's internet regulator responds to apparent blocking of HK newspaper sites

 The newspaper's website has a message saying it is not available.

 The Post has not reported that it has been blocked and spokesman Michael Chu did not respond to repeated requests for comment on Thursday and Friday.
-A spokesman for Weibo Corp declined to comment, as did Tencent Holdings Ltd, the company that owns WeChat.
+Weibo Corp also did not respond to a request for comment.
+Tencent Holdings Ltd, the company that owns WeChat, declined to comment.

 It was not immediately clear when the Post block began or why the newspaper was being blocked.
 Local media said the block began this week.